Quality-Assurance-DAO/F6-Fund7-challenge-setting-Equip-the-Economically-Excluded/Proposal/F6-Fund7-challenge-setting-Equip-the-Economically-Excluded.md

 ## How does success look like?

-Autonomous solutions built by socially excluded and marginalized communities.
+Autonomous solutions built by economically disadvantaged communities.

 ## Key Metrics to measure

 Sustainable community projects.

-Autonomous use of Cardano technology to transform the economic and social conditions of excluded and marginalized communities.
+Autonomous use of Cardano technology to transform the economic and social conditions of economically disadvantaged communities.

 Successful transfer of privileged knowledge to excluded communities.